How Selecting a Life Partner is the Most Important Career Decision You Ever Make

-If I ask this question to a married person: who do you think influences your personal and professional choices and day to day decision?
-The person whose suggestions and opinion matter to you?
+If I ask this question to a married person: Who do you think influences your personal and professional choices and day-to-day decision?
+The person whose suggestions and opinions matter to you?
 With whom do you discuss and share all the small or big happenings of your life?
-In all probability the person would say it is your life partner.
+In all probability, the person would say it is your life partner.

 Research says that after some time of getting married, one starts behaving like his/her life partner.
-You start emulating or picking up each other's traits, attitude, skills, behavior, thoughts, habits, hobbies, etc. Example, if you partner is optimistic and enthusiastic, you too start becoming like one and vice versa.
+You start emulating or picking up each other's traits, attitudes, skills, behavior, thoughts, habits, hobbies, etc. For example, if your partner is optimistic and enthusiastic, you too start becoming like one and vice versa.
 A life partner can cause your mood, reactions, and attitude to change instantly in any given situation.
 Every relationship commands importance and respect, especially this one.
-If you value your marriage, you will respect and consider the opinion, suggestion and point of view of your partner.
+If you value your marriage, you will respect and consider the opinion, suggestions, and points of view of your partner.

 The relationship that you share with your life partner is the one meant to last forever, a relationship that is permanent in your life (at least that is what most people want it to be like at the time of getting married).
-Even though one might say that you spend the maximum part of your day with your colleagues or business partners, they do not have as much of an influence on your personal life, decisions and career choices.
+Even though one might say that you spend the maximum part of your day with your colleagues or business partners, they do not have as much of an influence on your personal life, decisions, and career choices.

 Sheryl Sandberg said at the 2011 IGNITION Conference in New York that selecting a good life partner is the most important career choice anybody makes in his/her life.
 She added that a supportive spouse can be a make or break for your career and plays a big role in shaping the same.
 She also added that she credits her success to the support that she always received from her husband.

-Option 1: You tell your wife that you believe in her dreams, passion and interests.
+Option 1: Tell your wife that you believe in her dreams, passion, and interests.
 You say that you always want her to be happy and satisfied in her life and you ask her to quit her job the next day and start her painting career.

 Option 2: You tell the same supportive and encouraging words to your wife.
 However, after 2 hours or so, when you see that there is a peaceful atmosphere at your place and when the emotional turmoil of your wife has come down, you tell her politely that you feel it's a big step for both of them.
-There are risks attached to the decision and that they both should take the transition slowly and smoothly.
-You say that once they see a steady source of income from the business, once she has created a reputation in the market and build contact, then it will be the best time to quit her job.
+There are risks attached to the decision and they both should take the transition slowly and smoothly.
+You say that once they see a steady source of income from the business, once she has created a reputation in the market and built contact, then it will be the best time to quit her job.

-Option 3: You tell your wife that she is not a good painter, above all paintings don't sell and that she is just wasting her energy and resources pondering over other career options and ways in life.
+Option 3: You tell your wife that she is not a good painter, above all paintings don't sell, and that she is just wasting her energy and resources pondering over other career options and ways in life.

 I would not consider option 1 because there is a high probability that after 1 or 2 months or so, one person might start thinking that the other has become selfish.
-That the husband's emotions were not taken care, the complete responsibilities of the house is upon him and the future of his wife's career option is so uncertain.
+That the husband's emotions were not taken care of, the complete responsibilities of the house are upon him and the future of his wife's career option is so uncertain.
 This might create frustration, and anxiety in his mind leading to turfs and conflicts between the two.
 However, if your income is sufficient to hold the family and you feel it doesn't matter to you even if your wife doesn't work, then this option might be better suited to you.

 To all those married people, make sure you are as supportive and considerate of your partner's choices.
 Value and support your partner unconditionally, but also make sure that you don't lose out on yourself in the process.
 Offer unconditional support and love to your life partner but make sure that you are also not leaving yourself behind.
 Only if you have something in abundance can you radiate that to your environment.
 When you are happy and satisfied, you will make others and your environment happier.
 Even if one person is unhappy and dissatisfied, the relationship can topple.

-Your marriage as well as your career can go hand in hand if you back your partner and at the same time back yourself too to keep the wheels of marriage healthy, strong and stable.
+Your marriage as well as your career can go hand in hand if you back your partner and at the same time back yourself too to keep the wheels of marriage healthy, strong, and stable.